-- What similarities are there in navigating the maze and the college route? - What are some of the impediments you face in getting to college?
+- What similarities are there in navigating the maze and navigating the route to college? - What are some of the impediments you face in getting to college?
 Do you have people telling you that you cannot make it, that it is too hard?
 Do you have people distracting you with things that could get you in trouble with the law?
-Do you know people who are just not motivated to complete the tasks they are given?
+Do you have people you know who just aren't motivated to complete the tasks they are given?
 What are the parallels between this game and the path to college? - What can we do to make it through to college?
 How do we get support?
 From whom?
 How should we utilize our support?